6x6-dev/ui-components/README.md

-# UI Library
+# UI Components

-create a UI library for use on a website
+create a UI component library for use on a website

 ## Requirements